by Daniel Bataller, VP Operations, WebCargo

 What’s broken with tenders?

-The strategies above will set you up for success negotiating your freight tender.
+The strategies above will set you up for success in negotiating your freight contract.
 But tenders can present some difficulties that are worth considering when deciding if they are the right choice for you:

 - Prices are not truly locked.
 Even after finalizing a tender, importers can still get hit with new fees and surcharges when it comes time to ship.
 This is especially common during peak season– even though tenders are used specifically to avoid seasonal price jumps.

 - Tenders can make poor service even worse.
 According to Freightos research, a whopping 66% of shipments arrive late, and tenders can be part of the problem.
 Here’s why: during peak season, carriers suddenly receive spot shipment orders at higher prices than their fixed-price tender shipments.
 That high price means some carriers will prioritize spot shipments, leaving shippers with freight tenders scrambling and facing high costs to maintain inventory.